Geometric Hamilton-Jacobi theory for systems with external forces: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for his/her constructive comments.
 The authors acknowledge financial support from the Spanish Ministry of Science and Innovation (MICINN), under grants PID2019-106715GB-C21 and ``Severo Ochoa Programme for Centres of Excellence in R\&D'' (CEX2019-000904-S).
 Manuel Lainz wishes to thank MICINN and the Institute of Mathematical Sciences (ICMAT) for the FPI-Severo Ochoa predoctoral contract PRE2018-083203.
 Asier López-Gordón would like to thank MICINN and ICMAT for the predoctoral contract PRE2020-093814.
 He is also grateful for enlightening discussions on fibre bundles with his friend and colleague Alejandro Pérez-González.